-Obviously, the best part of summer is swimming.
-Lake swimming in particular.
-Nothing like floating around in the middle of a lake, imagining the many creatures and mythical monsters that are quietly going about their business right below you.
+Obviously, the best kind of swimming is lake swimming.
+Nothing like floating around the middle of a lake, imagining the many creatures and mythical monsters that are quietly going about their business right below you.

 But if you’re swimming in Lake Baikal, over in Russia, you couldn’t possibly imagine all that exists beneath you.
 It’s the deepest lake in the world, dropping down about 5000 feet.
 This lake is so deep that although it’s only the 7th largest in terms of surface area, it holds about 1/5 of the world’s fresh water.
 Which, by the way, puts its volume way above that of Lake Superior.
 Which is surprising to me.
 Because I always thought that Lake Superior, being the largest lake on Earth*, would hold the most water.
 Or at least second most.
 But not so.
 And in terms of depth, Lake Superior doesn’t even make it onto a list of the top 20.
 Or even the top 30!
 Or 35!
 Our greatest Great Lake comes in at a disappointing 36th place.